 It's taken a while, but SVG is now widely supported across all major browsers and devices.
 SVG files are super-small, searchable, modifiable – via code – and scalable.
-They look great at all sizes and can be used just like images or inline right in your HTML.
+They look great at all sizes and can be used just like images or inline right in your HTML (creating a site but don't want to code?
+Try a website builder).

 If you're still using PNGs for logos, icons and interactive elements on your site, it's about time that you got with the programme and switched up to SVG.
 Here's everything you need to know about introducing some vector love into your designs.
 More specifically, on this page, you'll find the basics of SVG, on page 2 we explore how you can use SVG in your designs, page 3 shows you how to make shapes from SVG, and page 4 explores text and CSS styles.
 You can use the drop-down or the menu on the right to jump straight to the section you're interested in.